Physical Therapist Assistant

-A consortium of colleges (College of Southern Idaho, College of Western Idaho, Lewis-Clark State College, and North Idaho College) is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-The program will submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
+The PTA Consortium Program is seeking accreditation of a new physical therapist assistant education program from CAPTE.
+The program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 Interested in the PTA Consortium Program?

 Be sure to click on the FAQs link above and most of your questions will be answered.
 Here are a few other questions and answers: